 Over 1,000 female bats go to birth their single pup.
 The Throne Room has one of the world’s longest soda straw stalactites (over 21 feet long).
 It also has a 58-foot-high column named Kubla Kahn.

-There are a number of other rooms available for a view including the Rotunda Room, Strawberry room, the Cul-de-sac Passage, and Mud Flats.
+There are several other rooms available for a view, including the Rotunda Room, Strawberry Room, the Cul-de-sac Passage, and Mud Flats.
 Close to 60% of the cave system isn’t open to the public in order to protect it.
 The park has hiking trails to explore and a Discovery Center.

 Kartchner Caverns State Park is located at 2980 AZ-90, Benson, AZ 85602.
 It’s open daily from 8 to 6.
 Parking costs $7 per vehicle, and the cavern tours range from $23 to $33.
 Photos are not allowed.
 However, there is a monthly photo tour where you may take pictures for $125.
 Reservations are recommended.
 For same-day reservations, you can call (877) MY-PARKS and select Option #2.